 dlc2action.data

-Dataset and related objects
+Dataset and related objects.

 Dataset

-.
+The dataset class in dlc2action is dataset.BehaviorDataset.
 It defines all high-level interaction between

 input data and annotations (like loading, filtering or adding pseudo-labels).
 It is a single class that works